DC37/Super-Mario-Paint/README.txt

 Super Mario Paint

-Based off of the original Mario Paint on the SNES from 1992, MarioSequencer, TrioSequencer, Mario Paint Composer 1.0 / 2.0 (Robby Mulvany), and FordPrefect's Advanced Mario Sequencer.
+Based off of the original Mario Paint on the SNES from 1992, MarioSequencer, TrioSequencer, Mario Paint Composer 1.0 / 2.0 (Robby Mulvany), and FordPrefect86's Advanced Mario Sequencer.

 Project started: August 7, 2012